NCMattC/NC-Docs-Demo/docs/3COM/3COM_v7122_gateway.md

 ```

 !!! note

-    Want the technicians to really notice something?
-This is an admonition.
-It really stands out.
+    Want the techs to really notice or pay attention to something.
+Use an admonition!